 Half of cases involved patient complaints, with one of the complaints becoming a clinical negligence claim and another escalating to a GMC investigation.
 The other half of cases centred on members' requests for general advice.

 Issues of patient confidentiality were the most common reason for a file to be opened, accounting for a third of cases (34%).
-The majority were either due to a complaint following a breach of confidentiality, or a request for advice about whether to disclose information about a patient's HIV status to others who may be at risk.
+The majority were either due to a complaint following a breach of confidentiality, or a request for advice about whether to inform others, who may be at risk, about a patient's HIV status.

-If a patient asks that information about their HIV status is not disclosed to their GP, it is important to explain to them the need for their GP to be aware, so they can take this into account when treating the patient for other conditions that may be related to their HIV infection.
-The GP will need to be alert to any complications that could arise so they are picked up early, and what medication the patient is taking.
+If a patient asks that their GP is not informed about their HIV status, it is important to explain to them the importance of their GP being aware, so they can take this into account when treating the patient for other conditions that may or may not be related to their HIV infection.
+The GP will need to be alert to any complications that could arise so they are picked up early, and what medication the patient is taking, to avoid any interactions when prescribing new medicines.

-Knowing the patient has HIV could avoid other unnecessary investigations.
-If the patient understands the risks to themselves of their GP not being informed but is still adamant they don't want their HIV status disclosed, their wishes should be respected.
+Knowing the patient is HIV positive could avoid other unnecessary investigations.
+If the patient understands the risks to themselves of their GP not being informed but is still adamant they don't want their GP to be informed about their HIV status, their wishes should be respected.
 They should be made aware that they can change their mind at any time.

-If a person who is HIV positive won't tell a partner who is at risk of transmitted infection, you may disclose information to that person if it's likely they are at risk of serious harm and the patient cannot be persuaded to inform them (see GMC guidance in Confidentiality - disclosing information about serious communicable diseases).
+If a person who is HIV positive won't tell a partner who is at risk of transmitted infection, you may inform that person if it's likely they are at risk of serious harm and the patient cannot be persuaded to inform them (see GMC guidance in Confidentiality - disclosing information about serious communicable diseases).

-If another person is at risk and may need prophylactic treatment but the patient has not given permission for this information to be disclosed, it may be appropriate to make a limited disclosure to an appropriate person, in the public interest.
+If another person is at risk and may need prophylactic treatment but the patient has not given permission for this information to be shared, it may be appropriate to pass on limited information to an appropriate person, in the public interest.
 The patient should be advised of the actions you intend to take and your justifications for doing so.

 In some instances, relatives of deceased patients asked that the patient's HIV status was not recorded on a death certificate.
 In these cases the member involved was advised to sensitively explain to the relative that this wouldn't be possible, as if a serious communicable disease has contributed to a patient's death, the doctor must record this on the patient's death certificate.